qureai/qureai.github.io/_posts/2021-08-11-qct-lung-catching-lung-cancer-early.md

 We’re adding a new member to our lung health suite: _qCT-Lung_.
 Its AI-powered algorithms can interpret chest CTs for findings like lung nodules & emphysema, and analyze their malignancy.
 It empowers clinicians to detect lung cancer in both screening programs as well as opportunistic screening settings.

-_qXR_ & _qCT-Lung_'s abilities to detect lung cancer in chest X-rays & CTs complement _qTrack_'s disease management & patient tracking capability.
+_qXR_ & _qCT-Lung_'s abilities to support clinicians with detection of lung cancer on chest X-rays & CTs complement _qTrack_'s disease management & patient tracking capability.
 Together, they round up our lung health portfolio to make it a comprehensive, powerful & unique offering.

 # Lung Cancer - The most fatal cancer